 Janet became active with the Citizen’s Climate Lobby group in Rehoboth Beach, DE, giving presentations on Sea Level Rise and Delaware’s actions to meet their Renewable Portfolio Standard.
 She received a Certificate in Sustainability from Stanford and is currently enrolled in the Master’s of Energy Policy and Climate program at Hopkins (expected completion 2021).
 Determined to make her “next act her best act”, Janet is intent on galvanizing support to make 2020-2030 the decade that the world turns the climate crisis around.
 In her free time, Janet likes to find bicycle century rides in a city that she has never visited before.

 Contact: janet [at] chesapeakeclimate [dot] org; 240-242-5080

-Courtney is a Maryland native and is CCAN Action Fund’s Executive Assistant and Special Projects Coordinator.
+Courtney is a Maryland native and is CCAN Action Fund’s Executive Assistant and Fundraising Associate.
 Courtney became fascinated with nature in the 1st grade when completing a science project on squirrel nesting habits.
-This led her to a B.S. in Conservation and Wildlife Management from Delaware Valley University and a Master’s in International Cooperation and Development from Università Cattolica del Sacro Cuore in Milan, Italy, where she focused on climate change adaptation in vulnerable communities.
+This led her to a B.S. in Conservation and Wildlife Management from Delaware Valley University and a Master’s in International Cooperation and Development from Università Cattolica del Sacro Cuore in Milan, Italy, where she focused on climate change adaptation methods relate to food security in vulnerable communities.